Amazon workers strike in Germany as Christmas orders peak

 Last year, Amazon orders in Germany peaked on Dec.
 15, when customers bought 4.6 million items - or 53 per second.

-Verdi has organized frequent strikes at Amazon since May 2013 as it seeks to force the retailer to raise pay for workers at its distribution centers in accordance with collective bargaining agreements across Germany's mail order and retail industry.
+Verdi has organised frequent strikes at Amazon since May 2013 as it seeks to force the retailer to raise pay for workers at its distribution centres in accordance with collective bargaining agreements across Germany's mail order and retail industry.

 Amazon has repeatedly rejected the union's demands, saying it regards warehouse staff as logistics workers and that they receive above-average pay by the standards of that industry.